VioletViolaVi/five_star_rating/README.md

 # Five Star Rating

-This is a static website of a 5 star rating.
+This is a static website of a 5 star rating system.
 Users can select the number of stars they want to rate out of a choice of 5 stars.
 This project uses HTML5 and CSS3 to structure and style the website.
-It also uses Google fonts to style the font of the title.
-It is also responsive and easy to use on different screen sizes.
+JavaScript was used to change the number of stars highlighted based on the star clicked.
+It also uses Google fonts to style the font of the title & paragraph.
+Font Awesome was used to produce the star icons.
+The project is responsive and easy to use on different screen sizes.

 # Technology Used